TechGrounds-Cloud8/cloud8-benbui797/04_Security_1/SEC-06_Public_Key_infrastructure.md

 - Self-Signed Certificate - Here we act as our own CA, signing our own CSR.
 Because we are not recognized as an official CA, this would give security warnings in browsers (as browsers have a list of official CA's).
 - Root Certificate - a Self-signed certificate signed by a CA (there is not authority higher in the hierarchy, so they have to self-sign it).
 It is used to sign other certificates.
 - Intermediate Certificate - This certificate is used to sign other certificates, but it is not self-signed.
 IC's are signed by a Root Certificate.
 - End-Entity / Leaf Certificate - The final user's certificate.
-It is usually signed by a Intermediate Certificate (and therefor recognised as those have been signed by a Root).
+It is usually signed by a Intermediate Certificate (and therefore recognised as those have been signed by a Root).
 These certificates can not sign any other certificates (hence the leaf name, they cannot grow any branches).

 ## Exercise
 ### Sources